-Antibodies to thyroglobulin have been shown to be characteristically present from patients with thyroiditis and primary thyrotoxicosis.^{1,2} This has lead to the clinical measurement becoming a valuable tool in the diagnosis of thyroid dysfunction.
-Passive Hemaglutination (PHA) methods have been employed in the past for measurements of antibodies to Tq.
+Antibodies to thyroid peroxidase have been shown to be characteristically present from patients with Hashimoto thyroiditis (95%), idiopathic myedema (90%) and Graves Disease (80%)1.
+In fact 72% of patients positive for anti-TPO exhibit some degree of thyroid dysfunction.2 This has lead to the clinical measurement becoming a valuable tool in the diagnosis of thyroid dysfunction.

+Measurements of antibodies to TPO have been done in the past by Passive Hemaglutination (PHA).
 PHA tests do not have the sensitivity of enzyme immunoassay and are limited by subjective interpretation.
-This procedure, with the enhanced sensitivity of EIA, permits the detectability of subclinical levels of antibodies to Tg.
+This procedure, with the enhanced sensitivity of EIA, permits the detectability of subclinical levels of antibodies to TPO.
 In addition, the results are quantitated by a spectrophotometer, which eliminates subjective interpretation.

 Monobind's microplate enzyme immunoassay methodology provides the technician with optimum sensitivity while requiring few technical manipulations.
-In this method, serum reference, diluted patient specimen, or control is first added to a microplate well.
-Biotinylated thyroglobulin (Tg) is added, and then the reactants are mixed.
-Reaction results between the autoantibodies to To and the biotinvlated To to form an immune complex, which is deposited to the surface of streptavidin coated wells through the high affinity reaction of biotin and streptavidin.
+In this method, serum reference, diluted patient specimen, or control is first added to a microplate well, Biotinvlated Thyroid Peroxidase Antigen (TPO) is added, and then the reactants are mixed.
+Reaction results between the autoantibodies to TPO and the biotinylated TPO to form an immune complex, which is deposited to the surface of streptavidin coated wells through the high affinity reaction of biotin and streptavidin.